Ginger makes me think of a lot of lovely people;

 - 1 tsp vanilla extract

 First preheat your oven to 180 degrees.
 To make the cupcakes, add all the ingredients into a food processor and blend for about five minutes, stopping every couple of minutes to give the mixture a good stir, until you have a smooth batter.
-Spoon this into cupcake cakes and bake in the oven for 20 minutes.
+Spoon this into cupcake cases and bake in the oven for 20 minutes.
 Remove from the oven and place on a cooling rack for at least half an hour to cook while you make the frosting.

 For the frosting, place all the ingredients in a food processor and blend for around ten minutes, stopping every couple of minutes to scrape down any mixture that’s climbed up the sides.
 The result should be super smooth and creamy, not to mention delicious!
 Place in the fridge for 20 minutes so that it can set (otherwise it will be too liquid to pipe onto anything) then spoon into a piping bag and frost away!